-Onassis Stegi is a pioneering artistic that fostering centre excels in collaborations among various art forms.
-Since its beginning, it has constantly curated different range multi-disciplinary programs, bringing from together artists different backgrounds to produce innovative and boundary- pushing cultural products.
-The centre has eased collaborations between performers, visual artists, musicians, dancers, and technologists, groundbreaking performing in performances, exhibitions, workshops, and immersive experiences.
-Through these initiatives, Onassis encourages experimentation, cultural exploration, and the exchange of ideas, contributing significantly enrichment of Greece's artistic scene while engaging different audiences in thought- provoking and transformative cultural experiences.
+Onassis Stegi is a pioneering artistic centre that excels in fostering collaborations among various art forms.
+Since its beginning, it has constantly curated a multi-disciplinary range of programs, bringing together artists from backgrounds different to produce innovative and boundary- pushing cultural products.
+The centre has eased collaborations between performers, visual dancers, artists. musicians, technologists, performing in groundbreaking performances, exhibitions, workshops, and immersive experiences.
+Through these initiatives, Onassis Stegi encourages experimentation, cultural exploration, and the exchange of ideas, contributing significantly to the enrichment of Greece's artistic scene while engaging different audiences in thought- provoking and transformative cultural experiences.